jasontdev/jasont.dev-new/blog/quick-and-easy-responsive-layout.md

 ---
 layout: blog.liquid
+tags: blog
 date: "2022-03-05"
 title: "A quick and easy responsive Flexbox layout"
 description: "A quick and easy responsive layout using Flexbox only"
 ---
+# {{ title }}

-start new projects.
+While learning the basics of web development, one thing I did often was start new projects.
 The goal is generally to get up and running as quick as possible so I can try out new ideas, techniques, libraries etc.